 versionControlProvenance property

-A run object MAY contain a property named versionControlProvenance whose value is an array of one or more unique (§3.6.2) versionControlDetails objects (§3.16).
+A run object MAY contain a property named versionControlProvenance whose value is an array of zero or more unique (§3.7.3) versionControlDetails objects (§3.23).
 Each array entry specifies a revision in a repository containing files that were scanned during the run.

-NOTE 1: This property allows an engineering system to reproduce a scan by retrieving the specified revision of the required files from of each repository before repeating the analysis run.
+NOTE 1: This property allows an engineering system to reproduce a scan by retrieving the specified revision of the required files from each repository before repeating the analysis run.

 NOTE 2: This property is an array, rather than a single versionControlDetails object, to support scenarios where a tool scans files from multiple repositories in a single run.

 NOTE 3: This specification refers to a container for a related set of files in a VCS as a “repository.”
-Different VCSs use different terms; for example, Visual Studio Team Services Version Control calls it a “team project”.
+Different VCSs might use different terms.

 NOTE 4: This specification refers to a fixed revision of a set of files as a “revision”.
 Different VCSs use different terms; for example, Git calls it a “commit”.